cocos/cocos-docs/en/publish/publish-cocosplay.md

   - **First game resource package into the game package**, this item is optional.

     In the **Small Packet Mode**, due to too many resources on the launch scene, downloading and loading resources for a long time may result in a short black screen when entering the game for the first time.
 If **First game resource package into the game package** is checked, you can reduce the black screen time when you first enter the game.
-However, it should be noted that the `res/import` resource does not support split resource downloading at this time, and the entire `import` directory is also packaged into the first package.

     You can choose whether to check this item according to your needs.
 Then click on **Build**.

-  - After the build is complete, click the **Open** button after the **Build Path** to upload the `build/cocos-play/res` folder under the release path to the small packet mode server.
+  - After the build is complete, click the **Open** button after the **Build Path** to upload the `build/cocos-play/remote` folder under the release path to the small packet mode server.

-  At this point, the `res` folder will no longer be included in the `.cpk` file which is generated after the build, and the resources in the `res` folder will be downloaded from the filled **Small Packet Mode Server Path** through the network request.
+  At this point, the `remote` folder will no longer be included in the `.cpk` file which is generated after the build, and the resources in the `remote` folder will be downloaded from the filled **Small Packet Mode Server Path** through the network request.

 ### 2. Build